ymendel/one_inch_punch/README.txt

 * Can list project data
 * Can give total time for a project
 * Can be used command-line

-* Command-line does not give access to the list operation
-* Command-line output is ugly
+* Command-line output is less ugly
 * More, since this is unfinished

 == SYNOPSIS: